nagae-takanori/PinyinTuner/README.md

 Edit the poem text in the textarea.
 Each line usually contains 5 or 7 characters.
-Press submit button to show the pinyin result. the author and title can be empty.
+Press submit button to show the pinyin result.
+The author and title can be empty.

 A white hanzi character in a black background box is 「仄 (zè)」.
 A black character in white is 「平 (píng)」.